davidatkins/camel-cdi/README.md

     docker run -it -e "JAVA_MAIN=org.apache.camel.cdi.Main" atos/camel-cdi

 TODO: set JAVA_MAIN in default image
+TODO: create a private version of this project and document

 To save job from jenkins into job.xml, can do via REST API: